HarshitHundia/ai-learning-assistant-for-classrooms/Smart Classroom Assistant.md

-"Smart Classroom Assistant: Interactive Demo & Code Walkthrough" This document provides a guided tour through the core functionalities and code implementation of the Smart Classroom Assistant.
+Smart Classroom Assistant: Interactive Demo & Code Walkthrough This document provides a guided tour through the core functionalities and code implementation of the Smart Classroom Assistant.
 It's structured like a simplified Jupyter Notebook to help you understand the concepts alongside the code snippets.

 1. Project Setup and Core Utilities